alidevhere/go-fast-downloader/README.md

 # Go Fast Downloader
+### NOTE:
-   This is concurrent downloader is for educational purposes.
-Please read Medium article to learn concurrency in go by implementing concurrent downloader.
+   This is concurrent downloader is for educational purposes, not to be used in production.

-# Add package
+## Add package
 ```
 go get github.com/alidevhere/go-fast-downloader